 Meanwhile, back at the ranch, I mean the shul, Shabbat Shira would be unfolding in siddur order (which is redundant, since siddur means “that which is well ordered”).
 I’d be stiff in my chair, worrying about absolutely everything around me, including the chair under me, which can pivot backward and knock the knees of whomever is behind it.
 I’d worry about blocking the view as well, or about singing the wrong words over the shoulders of the people in front.
 And beside me on the aisle, because I always sit on the aisle to make quick getaways, I’d worry about the Gabbai who might materialize and tap me for a bimah honor.

 One cannot refuse a bimah honor, even if one is terrified of opening the curtain at the wrong time, or committing a choreographic error and shaking the wrong hand first, or of having to hurriedly pin a stupid lace doily on one’s head because a kippah was forgotten in the morning’s earlier haste.
-Or, singing the blessings before the Torah reading and repeating the phrase so often repeated by accident.
-Or even singing it beautifully, clear and tuneful, and then later at the kiddush hear people account for this success by the fact I live with a “musical husband”.
+Or, of singing the blessings before the Torah reading and repeating the phrase so often repeated by accident.
+Or of even singing it beautifully, clear and tuneful, and then later at the kiddush hear people account for this success by the fact I live with a “musical husband”.
 Conversely, If I suck at the blessings, it would be a surprise because I live with a “musical husband.”

-Birds don’t suck at singing, ever—unless you literally count the bird vocalization produced by a sucking-in, or “inspiration.”
+Birds don’t suck at singing, ever—unless you count the bird vocalization produced by a sucking-in, or “inspiration.”
 Bird song is an indicator of “fitness,” according to the Cornell Lab of Ornithology, and the result of sexual selection.
 Sex is the ultimate purpose of bird song: to lure a mate.
 But, songs are only part of a bird’s repertoire.
 Call and chirp notes transmit a range of meanings, such as to raise an alarm, claim a territory, contact other members of a group, locate chicks, call a mob, even mimic a different species—like a hawk—in order to scare away a predator.

 On Shabbat Shira, I can recognize every bird sound around me as song, inspired by joy, just as the midrash redundantly and chauvinistically intuits.
 I can enjoy the beautiful appropriation of birds singing for joy at the parting of the sea, at the success of the Exodus.
 It doesn’t feel at odds with what I’ve learned from field guides and years of observation.
 As I sit on my own porch in luxurious solitude, in the warm, slow, daffodil-flecked morning, a willing extension of belief is not such a stretch.
 Birdsong is already a miracle.